 These practices are valuable in keeping our own wellbeing strong in this back to school time.
-If you are an educator, I invite you to check out our upcoming AWEsome Wellbeing Educator Weekend retreat near Victoria in October.
+If you are an educator, I invite you to check out our upcoming AWEsome Wellbeing Educator retreat in Victoria in the end of September.

 The AWE retreat will give you the rare opportunity to place wellbeing at the forefront of your life in a safe and welcoming place surrounded by other educators.
 It will provide an opportunity to recognize wellbeing as a priority in both your professional and personal development.

-This is an invitation to all educators to attend this purposeful day of heart-centred nourishment and stillness.
+This invitation to all educators to attend this purposeful day of heart-centred nourishment and stillness.